CasperCBroeren/9allgame/README.md

 # 9allgame
 Simple click game to set each item in the grid to the same number.
+Easy to make hard to solve Used for testing the Blazor technology.

+# Demo
-Test in Blazor https://9allgame.azurewebsites.net/
+https://9allgame.azurewebsites.net/